Taking Leave of Self-Victimization

 Leisure activates the sense of possibilities

-The unproductive state of daydreaming thus is essential not only for artists but for everyone.
-For here lies the potential for a transformation of the attitude towards life and thus for a more fulfilled life.
+Thus, the unproductive state of daydreaming is essential for everyone, not only for artists.
+Here lies the potential for a transformation of one’s attitude toward life and thus for a more fulfilling life.
 From this half-awakened state new, more suitable life visions can emerge.

 The diaries of Franz Kafka reveal the importance he attached to this twilight state.
 He described how, after work, he deliberately went into this state between waking and sleeping for at least one hour every day.
 Out of this mental twilight, his unmistakable tales rose like the sayings of an oracle.
 At a time when no time must be lost, this conscious approach to creative leisure is worthy of imitation.